 In addition, there is an inequity in government policy and practices with regard to status, and access to supports and supportive services.
 Government sponsorships allow some immigrants and refugees access to financial support, access to reception shelters, and settlement services.
-Conversely, refugee claimants have none of the same supports - no access to settlement services; no financial support, and limited health or medical care.
+Conversely, refugee claimants have none of the same supports - no access to settlement services, no financial support, and limited health or medical care.
 Even if employable, refugee claimants are not permitted to work until they are issued a work permit.
-They must have a job lined up, however, before the permit is issued.
-Backlogs in processing refugee claims, and other immigration and settlement issues add to the state of limbo many refugees face upon arriving to Canada.
+They must have secured employment, however, before the permit is issued.
+Backlogs in processing refugee claims and other immigration and settlement issues add to the state of limbo many refugees face upon arriving in Canada.

-The Region forward this request to the Federal and Provincial Governments (Fall 1999).

-The Region encourage the coordination of services for newcomers (including refugees) provided by Community Resource Centres and settlement programs and services (Fall 1999).
+- ✓ Request that the Federal and Provincial Governments increase support services and access to housing for newcomers to Canada including assistance to refugee claimants to access housing - ✓ The Region forwards this request to the Federal and Provincial Governments (Fall 1999) - ✓ The Region encourages the coordination of services for newcomers (including refugees) provided by Community Resource Centres and settlement programs and services

-Decreased requirement for shelter services for newcomers to Canada.